yxjiang/yxjiang.github.io/_posts/2020-12-31-year-end-reading-lists.md

 > When you are facing complex problems, they are no longer as easy as black-or-white questions.
 In most of such cases, you have do make decisions or take actions based on the incomplete information.

-A really great book that clearly convey some useful perspectives of thought process:
+A really great book that clearly conveys some useful perspectives of thought process:

 * Estimating the distribution of the possible outcomes.
 When there are uncertainty, it simply impossible to make deterministic prediction about the outcome.
 A more realistic strategy is to estimate the distribution and make decisions based on that.
 This philosophy is exactly how modern artificial intelligence (more specifically, reinforcement learning) systems work.